opethe1st/github.io/_posts/2019-09-07-json-parser-in-go.md

 ```

 #### Go specific notes:
-> In Go, public functions are functions that start with a capital letter. interface{} is the empty interface that matches anything.
-If you are alarmed by the use of a name like 's', this is consistent with naming used in Go code that uses shortnames often as long as the scope is small.
-I used to be anti-shortforms but I can see the point - calling this jsonString instead doesn't result in more clarity.
+> In Go, public functions are functions that start with a capital letter. interface{} is the empty interface that accepts a value of any type.
+If you are alarmed by the use of a name like 's', this is consistent with naming used in a lot of Go code.
+Go programmers use shortnames often as long as the scope where it is used is small.
+I used to be anti-shortnames but I am more comfortable with it now.

-This is written so that when we need to support new types like numbers and literals (null, true, false) we just need to add another case statement and we don't need to modify what already works.
-I could also have used a map to match check functions (isString, isArray, isObject) to the load functions (loadstring, loadArray, loadObject) but the switch statement works well enough.
+The nice thing about how this code is currently structured is that when we need to support new types, I just need to add another case statement without modifying what already works.
+I could also have written this such that I had a map from the check functions (functions prefixed with `is` and return a bool that indicates if a string represents a given type) to the corresponding load functions (functions prefixed with `load` that actually return the value represented by the string) but the switch statement works well enough right now.

 ### String Parsing
-The first step to parsing a string is to check that the string we are given represents a string.
-The nice thing about json is that if a string starts with a `"` then it's a string.
-So the isString(s) function is simply
+The first step to parsing a string is to check that the string passed into Load represents a string.
+It's a string if the first character is a quote so isString is simply this -
 ```go
 func isString(s) bool {
     return s[0] == '"'
 }
 ```
-The loadString function
+The loadString function looks like this
 ```go
 func loadString(s string) (int, interface{}) {
     current := 0